Willy Adames Player Props: Brewers vs. Orioles

 Willy Adames At The Plate

-- He has homered in nine games this season (17.6%), leaving the park in 4.2% of his trips to the plate.
+- He has hit a long ball in 19.2% of his games this season, and 4.6% of his chances at the plate.

+- In 17 games this year (32.7%), Adames has picked up an RBI, and in six of those games (11.5%) he had two or more.
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 35.3% of his games this season, with two or more runs scored in 7.8%.
+- He has scored a run in 19 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.